-The best way to increase the amount of water used in a dough is to select a high quality bread flour.
+The best way to increase the amount of water used in bread dough is to select a high-quality bread flour.
 The dough should be well matured with a preferment, long bulk fermentation or autolyse.
-Using these techniques will prevent your dough turning out a sticky mess.
+Using these techniques will prevent your dough from turning out a sticky mess.

 The 7 Things You’re (Probably) Doing Wrong!